Auto Start Cache on Boot

 Note

-This feature is only available in NCache Enterprise and Professional.
+This feature is also available in the NCache Community Edition, except for cache security.

 Using the NCache Management Center

-• This opens a new page containing the detailed configurations of the cache.
-In the Overview page click on the Edit Overview button.
+This opens a new page containing the detailed configurations of the cache.
+In the Overview page click on the

 Manually Editing NCache Configuration